zoltancsaszi/liferay-docs/develop/new-articles/TCK-Tests.markdown

 params set.

 [<a name="4.3"></a>4.3] When not overridden by a subclass, the `GenericFacesPortlet` processes the request by first determining if the target of the request is a Faces or a nonFaces view.
 A nonFaces view target is recognized if the request contains the parameter `_jsfBridgeNonFacesView`.
 The value of this parameter is the `ContextPath` relative path to the nonFaces target.
 To handle this request the `GenericFacesPortlet` sets the response contentType, if not already set, using the preferred contentType expressed by the portlet container.
-It then uses a portlet `RequestDispatcher` to dispatch(include) the nonFaces target
+It then uses a portlet `RequestDispatcher` to dispatch(include) the nonFaces target.

 Test: Subclass GFP and overide render (to set the testname).
 Run test as a multirequest test.
 On action set the navigation (face-config.xml) to a viewId